ARMY RESERVE GENERAL SERVICE OFFICER - FIRST APPOINTMENT COURSE

 (ARes GSO FAC):

-The ARes GSO FAC focuses on instilling Army’s values (Courage, Initiative and Teamwork) in a similar fashion to soldier basic training and then providing junior officer candidates with the leadership, management, operational skills and knowledge required of a junior officer to command a platoon.
+The ARes GSO FAC focuses on instilling Army’s values (Courage, Initiative, Respect and Teamwork) in a similar fashion to soldier basic training and then providing junior officer candidates with the leadership, management, operational skills and knowledge required of a junior officer to command a platoon.

 During training, candidates will learn and be assessed on weapons, fieldcraft, leadership, tactics, administration and management and lots more.